danjarvis/shazntr/README.md

 `$ node app.js`

-You should see output simimlar to `The Shazinator is listening on port 1337 in development mode`.
+You should see output similar to `The Shazinator is listening on port 1337 in development mode`.
 Now, just point your web browser to `http://localhost:1337` and start shazinating!